wjwilliams/Project_fmx/README.md

 The following code chunk wrangles and cleans the data.
 The calculate_sector_returns functions does the following:

+-   Uses an if function to select a fund (fund_name), extracts the specified sector (sector_name), reweights the weights to sum to 1
+-   Creates a weights and return xts data frame to use with rmsfun safe portfolio return calculator
+-   Calculates the sector return and extracts the relevant components (contribution, weights and value)
+-   Joins the components together to give the final total return for each sector

 I then rename the portfolio return to the sector name and join the all the sectors in each index together,